Call Button

 Cluster Headache attacks occur in cycles throughout regular times during the day and will often wake sufferers during the night.
 Attacks generally last between 15 minutes to 3 hours, and can repeat multiple times per day, or once every couple of days.

-Cluster Headaches patients will generally experience periods of attacks that can last weeks to months, known as a “cluster period”.
+Cluster headache patients will generally experience periods of attacks that can last weeks to months, known as a “cluster period”.
 These periods are then followed by periods of remission lasting weeks, months or even years without symptoms.
 If a cluster period lasts for over a year without letting up, the condition is called chronic cluster headache.

 Once our headache clinicians offer a cluster headache treatment and expect a significant improvement to occur rapidly in 90% of our patients within the first 6 treatment consultations.